Our proposals for Hart

 Hart, Basingstoke and Deane and Rushmoor councils are developing a proposal for a unitary council to serve north Hampshire

-The Government’s vision for local government reorganisation gives us an opportunity to transform how services are delivered for our communities and tailored to local needs by creating an ‘under one roof’ council.
+The Government’s vision for local government reorganisation gives us an opportunity to transform how services are delivered for our communities and tailored to local needs.

 Easier for residents to get what they need

-A new unitary council for north Hampshire would make things easier for residents, with all council services being provided by one organisation.
-This would build on successful shared service arrangements already in place in north Hampshire, including waste collection, street cleaning services and other joint initiatives between Hart Basingstoke and Deane and Rushmoor.
+A new unitary council for north Hampshire would make things easier for residents, with council services being provided by one organisation.
+This would build on successful shared service arrangements already in place in north Hampshire, including waste collection, street cleaning services and other initiatives between the three councils.

 Closer to communities

-This unitary size would also keep a close connection to communities, allowing us to be responsive to local needs and giving people a say in their area.
+This unitary size would keep a close connection to communities, allowing us to be responsive to local needs and giving people a say in their area.
 It also celebrates what makes us special as an area, protecting people’s sense of place and local identity.
-To do this, it is essential that councillors remain as close to our communities as possible.

 Maximising economic potential